 The health and financial benefits of quitting continue as the years go by and include:

 - Your chances of conceiving a baby improve.
 Smoking can cause fertility problems, such as impotence in men and a lower chance of conceiving in women.
 Women who smoke during pregnancy are more likely to have a miscarriage.

 - Over time, your sense of smell will continue to slowly improve.

-- After 10 years, your risk of lung cancer is lower than that of a continuing smoker and continues to decline (provided the disease is not already present).
-You’ve also saved almost $99,000.
+- After 10 years, your risk of developing lung cancer is lower than that of a continuing smoker.
+You’ve also saved over $130,000.

 - Quitting smoking benefits men and women of all ages and improves health in general.
 Remember that the rate and extent of recovery can vary from person to person.

 This page has been produced in consultation with and approved by: